The Dating Apps Are For Lovers, Not Lonely Losers (hat tip: Neck Deep)

 Okay, so as you probably all know, in November 2020 everybody was talking about The Queen’s Gambit.
 I loved the show and was thrilled by its popularity because I was a chess player (and by the way, the show is much better if you understand chess).
 In fact, I finished in the top ten in the State scholastic chess tournament my senior year of high school.

 The point is, chess being popular was the perfect time to showcase another side to me, a side that was all of the sudden cool and trendy.
 So, I decided to add some chess content to my dating profiles.
 And, it smashed.
 The majority of my recent matches have opened the conversation in response to my recently added chess photo.

 Also, I have now taught two people this week how to play chess and both sessions have been invigorating and fun.

 The lesson here is that it’s important to be involved and able to discuss what’s culturally important at the moment, even better if you have something to add to the discussion (like I do about chess).
 Specifically for your bio, if you can stay up to date on what everybody is talking about you can create easy entry points for discussion.

 (Any chess nerds may even notice that the opening I’m playing on that board just so happens to be the queen’s gambit.)

-Don’t be an idiot like me.
 For all of the apps, premium has tons of advantages that save you so much time.
 With Tinder Gold, you can see who liked you so you don’t even need to swipe.
 You just swipe on people who’ve already swiped right on you.
-All of them have “boost” options which means Tinder bumps you up on the algorithm so more people see your profile.
+All of them have “boost” options that bump you up in the algorithm so more people see your profile.
 Look, you might have to cancel Showtime or Disney+ for a month to pay for it, but surely that’s worth making it easier to meet awesome people?
 As long as you’re using the services premium provides, it’ll be worth the investment.